950 Starlight Rd.

 My father died peacefully on June 26, 2023.

-A sample of his artwork: Stephen Douglas
+To view a sample of his artwork: Stephen Douglas

 I intend to preserve and catalog his vast oeuvre and in time, put together a book, as well as a retrospective exhibition.